kism/archivepodcast/docs/deployment/local.md

 ## Configuration

-Run the program once manually to create the default config.toml and then fill it in.
+Run the program once manually to create the default config.json and then fill it in.
 You can ignore the cdn address and s3 config items.

 ```bash
 cd /opt/archivepodcast
 sudo -u apuser .venv/bin/waitress-serve --port=5100 --call 'archivepodcast:create_app'
 ```

-Edit: `/opt/archivepodcast/instance/config.toml` to your liking.
+Edit: `/opt/archivepodcast/instance/config.json` to your liking.

 ```toml
 [app]